-Local SEO refers to optimization on digital businesses and websites so that potential clients can found you in local searches.
-It doesn’t matter whether you’re in a brick and mortar business, available indifferent regions or a local shop, and local SEO will help you increase revenue.
+Local SEO refers to optimization on digital businesses and websites so that potential clients can find you in local searches.
+It doesn’t matter whether you’re in a brick and mortar business, available in different regions or a local shop, SEO will help you increase revenue.

 You will need to understand factors that affect local rankings, improve SEO for your website to be seen, appear in the map pack, and eventually attract more clients from Google.

-In this article, you will learn essential SEO strategies that will make sure your business attracts clients when they search online.
+In this article, you will learn essential SEO strategies that will ensure your business attracts clients when they search online.

-How Does Local SEO Look Like on Google?
+What Does Local SEO Look Like On Google?

 Local SEO is all about ranking when it comes to localized searches.
 If you’re a locksmith, here is how you will show up on Google if someone is searching for you.

-Google is always updated such that even if you search without a location, you will get local results.
+Google is always updated so even if you search without a location, you will get local results.
 Google knows where you are.
-So,local is growing popularity and favors several brick and mortar businesses.
+Local is growing in popularity and favors several brick and mortar businesses.

 When we talk about factors affecting local SEO, we will have to break down what affects organic ranking and the map pack.